 For water use permitting purposes, the District is divided based on resource concern.
 There are areas within the District designated as Water Resource Caution Areas and Areas of Resource Concern.

 Unless exempted by law or rule, the District issues two types of water use permits for groundwater and surface water: Individual Water Use Permits and General Water Use Permits by rule.

 An individual permit is required for any use of water which is non-exempt and does not qualify for a General Water Use Permit by rule.
-If you are unsure whether your use qualifies for a General Water Use Permit by rule or needs an Individual Water Use Permit, District personnel is available to assist in the determination.
+If you are unsure whether your use qualifies for a General Water Use Permit by rule or needs an Individual Water Use Permit, District personnel are available to assist in the determination.
 The Bureau of Groundwater Regulation can be contacted at (850) 539-5999.

 - Figure 2-1: General Water Use Permitting

 - Figure 2-2: Water Resource Caution Area Within Region II (Santa Rosa, Okaloosa, and Walton counties)

 - Figure 2-3: Water Resource Caution Areas Within Gadsden County

 For more detail on specific locations of Water Resource Caution Areas and Areas of Resource Concern, please refer to the following maps: